spaulsteinberg/Trivial-ResponsiveWeb/README.md

 # Trivial-ResponsiveWeb
-This repo contains my novel code running through Angular tutorials strictly for learning.
+This repo contains my novel code running through Angular.
+Some code based off tutorials while some is original to myself.